Navi434/Portfolio-Website/README.md

 # Portfolio-Website
- This Portfolio Website is designed for the IBM Front-End Developer Internship.
+ This Portfolio Website is designed for the  EDUNET IBM Front-End Developer Internship.
  # PORTFOLIO

 ## Table of Contents